OctopusDeploy/blog/blog/2021-09/variable-run-conditions-with-octostache/index.md

 ## Conclusion

-As you can see, when you combine Octostache, output variables, and run conditions, you get a robust deployment process.
+When you combine Octostache, output variables, and run conditions, you get a robust deployment process.
 The addition of the `Contains` and `Match` filters in Octostache has made that combination even more powerful.
 Instead of index matching or looping, you can use easier to maintain `Contains` comparisons.

 If you have any questions on how to combine all three in your deployment process, reach out to the Customer Solutions team at [advice@octopus.com](mailto:advice@octopus.com).
 We'd love to help.